BlakeMScurr/neutral/README.md

 # Neutral

-Neutral is a suite of tools for building credibly neutral servers.
+Neutral is a suite of tools for building traditional web applications on a credibly neutral highly scalable distributed backend.

 Existing servers are centralised and can arbitrarily withhold service, give false responses, or drop your data.<br/>
 Blockchains, on the other hand are credibly neutral but they suffer from scalability problems, especially for data (as opposed to computation).<br/>
-Neutral servers are a middleground with almost as much scalability as traditional servers, and some of the credible neutrality of blockchains.<br/>
+Neutral clusters are a middleground with almost as much scalability as traditional servers, and almost as much credible neutrality of blockchains.<br/>

-Neutral servers are still centralised, but they use ZKPs and channels on Ethereum to provide service guarantees.
+Neutral clusters can be joined by anyone willing to put money at stake on Ethereum and run a server.
+Recursive ZKPs guarantee correct responses across the cluster.
+State channels guarantee liveliness and permit arbitrary best case data scaling.

 # NeutralChat

-NeutralChat is social media for Ethereum on top of a neutral server.<br/>
+NeutralChat is social media for Ethereum on top of a neutral cluster.<br/>
-NeutralChat is the first demonstration of a neutral server.<br/>
+NeutralChat is the first demonstration of a neutral cluster.<br/>
-NeutralChat guarantees (to a degree) that anyone can make a post, and that every post can be found by anyone.<br/>
+NeutralChat guarantees that anyone can cheaply make a post, and that every post can be found by anyone.<br/>

 ## Technical Details

 ### Guarantees

-Anyone can buy tickets to access the server at a fixed price.<br/>
-Any ticket holder can force the server to respond to its requests, slashing them if they don't.<br/>
+Anyone force servers in the cluster to respond to its requests, slashing them if they don't respond promptly.<br/>
-To address a `search` request, the server must respond with the relevant posts, and a proof that they are correct.<br/>
+All servers must respond to `search` requests.
+To do so, the server must respond with the relevant posts and a proof that they are correct.<br/>
+A leader is randomly selected every `interval` blocks who must handle `post` requests.<br/>
-To address a `post` request, the server must store the data within the `storage_leeway` period<br/>
+To address a `post` request, the leader must store the data and distribute it to the appropriate server.<br/>
-The server is forced to post a state root on chain at least every `interval` blocks.<br/>
+The leader is forced to post a state root on chain at least every `interval` blocks.<br/>

-### Tickets

-Tickets are used to make requests.<br/>
-Each request costs a fixed and uneditable number of tickets.<br/>
-Tickets can be bought onchain at a fixed price of Neu, where Neu is a token largely owned by NeutralChat's operators.<br/>
-You can prove the number of tickets you have by looking at the ticketbooth contract.<br/>
-If you attempt to reuse a ticket, the server can demonstrate that and blacklist you.<br/>

 ### Queue

-To force the server to repspond, make a request and put it in the queue by spending a ticket.<br/>
+To force a server to repspond, open a payment channel with them, make a request and put it in the queue by spending from the channel.<br/>
-The server must respond onchain within the `response_window`, or their entire bond will be slashed.<br/>
+A server must respond onchain within the `response_window`, or their entire bond will be slashed.<br/>
-It costs the server to respond onchain, so they're incentivised to respond offchain.<br/>
+It costs a server to respond onchain, so they're incentivised to respond offchain.<br/>
-Enqueue and dequeue should cost around the same gas to minimize griefing attacks by the client, or censorship by the server.<br/>
+Enqueue and dequeue should cost around the same gas to minimize griefing attacks by the client, or censorship by a server.<br/>
 In order to enqueue, the request must be dated after the current time.<br/>
 In order to dequeue, the response must include a signature of the response body and the request body.<br/>

+### Recursive Composition

+A search request specifies a time range to which it applies.
+The bundles of messages are distributed across various servers, so they have to be requested to form a search respone.
+The range determines which bundles need to be searched, and therefore which servers should have sub requests made to them.
+The responder makes sub requests to all the relevant servers, where the request range specifies one bundle.
+The range determines the response leeway, as recursive proofs need at least 2 times longer than non recursive proofs, in order to recieve the sub responses.
+If a sub response fails and the sub server is slashed, the responder shouldn't necessarily be slashed.
+So there should be an extra leeway period to allow the responder to ask all other servers holding that bundle.
+A recursive proof can specify unavailable bundles, and if the responder can prove that all servers holding that bundle are slashed, then the responder can't be slashed for excluding that bundle.
+Ideally we can recover any bundle, so the "slashed bundle" defence is removed if a new server comes online with the bundle.
+But there is a grace period where the defence holds, so there is no race condition where the responder didn't know that a new server had the bundle.
+Smaller ranges are cheaper.

 ### Bond

-The server holds most of its Neu in a bond which can be slashed for misbahaviour.<br/>
-The bond vests over time at a fixed percentage each month, meaning there is always money left in the bond, but the limit of the amount vested approaches the whole bond.<br/>
-The bond can be added to at any time.<br/>
+Servers are Ethereum nodes using a restaking network.
-The bond can be slashed by a smart contract or by a fraud proof.<br/>
+Their stake can be slashed by a fraud proof (search fraud, storage fraud, lateness, impersonation, or state update failure).<br/>
 If the bond is slashed by a fraud proof, we call the fraud proof provider a fisherman, and they recieve a reward.<br/>
 The fisherman's reward must be small (say, 2% of the slash) to prevent the server operators from slashing themselves to circumvent vesting.<br/>